Use advanced features like plugins, skills, and sub-agents.

 Permission model

-Claude Code asks before doing anything that changes your system
+The agent asks before doing anything that changes your system

 Reads